 In the first few days of the course you will be given induction presentations from a variety of university services.
 You will be given information on health, housing, banking and Tier 4 visa applications.

-As each student has individual needs it is your responsibility to research these areas thoroughly.
 We suggest that you investigate UK banking options before arriving.
-Each bank has different requirements and it is your responsibility to research these before requesting a reference letter from the Presessional Office.
+Each bank has different requirements and you are responsible for researching these before requesting a reference letter from the Presessional Office.

 Location and class size

-This course is taught at Camberwell College of Arts with a maximum class size of 18 students.
+This course is taught at the Foundation Centre, part of Camberwell College of Arts with a maximum class size of 18 students.

 Presessional is taught by experienced English language tutors.
 They all have a diploma or equivalent level ELT/TESOL qualification and some also have an MA in Linguistics or Visual Arts.